Doth-J/node-red-contrib-json-logic/README.md

 ## Using the Logic Node :wrench:
 The logic node has two modes:
 - ### Rule Mode
-  This mode is used to apply a rule on the data given, the node evaluates the rule against the `msg.payload` and forwards the `msg` object accordingly to the `pass` and `stop` outputs.
+  This mode is used to apply a rule on the data given, the node evaluates the rule against the `msg.payload` and forwards the `msg` object accordingly to the `pass` and `fail` outputs.
 Rules defined must be *logical operations* and in *json* format:

   ![RuleMode](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/rule_mode.png?raw=true)